cfengine/core/HACKING.md

   parameters are under_scored.

-  * Caution, do-while loops should have the closing brace at the same line with while, so that it can't be confused with emtpy while statement.
+  * Caution, do-while loops should have the closing brace at the same line with while, so that it can't be confused with empty while statement.

     ```
     do